Profpatsch/yarn2nix/README.md

 correctly](https://gist.github.com/Profpatsch/9e50d25faf5a5c4269566e9b7d89199b#file-hackmd-dependencies-nix-L1291).

-Pushing it through the provided [library of nix functions](./nix-lib/default.nix), we get a complete build of HackMD dependencies, using the project template (generated with `--template`), we also build HackMD.
+Pushing it through the provided [library of nix functions][nix-lib], we get a complete build of HackMD dependencies, using the project template (generated with `--template`), we also build HackMD.
 Included executables will be in `node_modules/.bin` as expected and correctly link to their respective library paths in the nix store, for example: